webdriverio/webdriverio/docs/GettingStarted.md

 $ npx wdio config -y
 ```

 That's it!
 The configurator will install all required packages for you and create a config file called `wdio.conf.js`.
+Also, a test folder with sample spec file and pageobjects.
+Check `Start the Testrunner` to execute the example test.

 ### Create Spec Files